baroodya/junior-IW/README.md

-# junior-IW
+# Visual Statistics
-A small website so that people can get to know me!
-This also allows me to sharpen my CSS and html skills.
+A set of small web based tutorials on Type I and Type II Errors, focused on visuals rather than text.